baoshan/docas.io/copywriting/web.md

 will include:

-  1. **A project page.** The place not only perfect for keeping great ideas, but also help forming better architecture by including effective description for every folder and source code.
+  1. **A project page.** The place not only perfect for keeping great ideas, but also help you form a better architecture by including concise description for every folder and source file.

   2. **Source code documents.** Comments in markdown will be rendered with your code side-by-side to help you approach a better *literate-style* programming.